 The black turtle bean is a small, shiny variety of the common bean especially popular in Latin American cuisine, though it can also be found in the Cajun and Creole cuisines of south Louisiana.
 Like all varieties of the common bean, it is native to the Americas.

 Named for Carrie Belle Stallard of Wise County, VA.

 Deep rich flavor, velvety texture and an addicting bean broth.
 A pioneer favorite.

 Bean, Bush: Blue Lake$5.75

 Blue Lake Bush Bean grows in the shape of a bush, and doesn’t need a pole or support.

 Legendary Southwestern favorite, extremely water efficient, eats drought for lunch.

-Planted in late summer, monsoon rain alone is enough to produce a survival crop from the Rattlesnake.
+Planted in mid- to late summer, monsoon rain alone can produce a survival crop from the Rattlesnake.
 Good flavor and very tender; the speckled seeds are popular in soup.